UK Web Focus

 The Ethical Mobile?
 (No, not the iPhone!)

-Posted by Brian Kelly (UK Web Focus) on 2 June 2009
+Posted by Brian Kelly on 2 Jun 2009

 Dave Flanders recently published a blog post which gave an Independent UK Hardware Review of HTC Magic (Vodaphone) vs HTC G1 (T-Mobile).
 The blog post (and embedded video clip) made a case for the HTC Magic mobile phone (which uses Google’s Android open source operating system) in preference to Apple’s iPhone for several reasons and concluded with an ethical argument: